intron-innovation/Intron-Multimodal-Benchmarking/Readme.md

 ### Limitations of the Evaluation

 - WER/CER penalise spelling variation in low-resource languages where orthographic standards are less settled
-- BLEU scores underperform on morphologically rich languages; chrF and COMET provide complementary signal
+- BLEU scores underperform on morphologically rich languages; chrF and AfriCOMET provide complementary signal
-- LLM-as-judge scoring introduces judge model bias; inter-judge correlation with human scores is moderate on several dimensions (see Section 4)
 - Human annotation coverage is not uniform across all 19 languages
 - The QA spoken dataset is entirely from Nigeria, limiting geographic generalisability of QA results